nickbrandt/GitLab/doc/install/installation.md

 ## 6. Database

 NOTE: **Note:**
 Starting from GitLab 12.1, only PostgreSQL is supported.
-Because we need to make use of extensions and concurrent index removal, you need at least PostgreSQL 9.2.
+Since GitLab 13.0, we require PostgreSQL 11+.

 1. Install the database packages: